 How It Works

-Students receive access to our online college site where they can access and work through their course.
-Lessons/tasks are listed along with supporting resources, videos for skills development, step by step tutorials etc. Photographs of students' completed work are uploaded to their college e-portfolio for marking and written feedback on how to progress.
-Additionally, students are invited to discuss with an experienced and qualified personal tutor their progress and receive verbal feedback, encouragement and support.
-Students may also benefit from relationships with their fellow online students as they can view profiles and comment on each others' artwork if they wish.
+Students receive access to their own online studio where they can work through their course.
+Units and assignments are listed along with supporting resources, video tutorials for skills development, step by step guides etc. Photographs of students' completed work are uploaded to their college e portfolio for assessment and constructive, friendly written feedback on how to progress.
+Additionally students are invited to discuss with an experienced and qualified personal tutor their progress and receive face to face verbal feedback, encouragement and support.
+Students may also benefit from relationships with their fellow online students as they can view profiles and comment on each others' art work if they wish.

 Formative as courses progress and summative at the end of units and the course.
 Your Final Major Project will be assessed externally by the exam board and this will decide your final grade.
 You will be kept informed every step of the way on how to improve your work.

 Structure Of The Course

 This exciting course has 4 units designed to ensure you produce a stimulating and rewarding art & Design project (s) which allow you develop your knowledge, skills, understanding and confidence in developing your interests and ideas in an artistic way.

 Exploratory Stage: This first part of the course takes you through a programme of developing skills in drawing, painting, mixed media (collage), digital art and 3d (sculpture).
 Pathway Stage: In this second part of the course you will be asked to make an art project within a speciallist pathway that is related to a theme which is of personal interest to you.
 Previous themes have included:

 Pathways include: Illustration (including Manga), Textiles, Fashion, 3D (including Sculpture), Animation, Photography, Architectural Design, Digital Art, Printmaking, Fine Art, Craft, Painting.